WORKSHOPS

 ARTIST LECTURES

 Ruth is also available for guest artist talks and lectures.
-Topics include her artwork, animal conservation, and her experiences working as an artist at the Bronx Zoo.
-Since 2005 Marshall has taught drawing at The School of Visual Art, New York City.
+Topics include her textile artwork – technique and history, animal conservation, and her experiences working as an artist at the Bronx Zoo.
 See contact page for bookings.

 About the artist: Australian born Ruth Marshall received a BFA from Royal Melbourne Institute of Technology, Melbourne, Australia and went on to graduate from Pratt Institute, New York City with an MFA in sculpture.
 Marshall has become internationally known for her one-of-a-kind hand knitted textiles of endangered animals based on research conducted at zoological and natural history collections.